necmettindemir/react-native-004-basic-component-usages/Readme.txt

 -- Base usage of components in React Native

-This application show some base approaches to component usages in React Native.
+This application shows some base approaches to component usages in React Native.

 In this application Expo is used.